Flammemus/WenitedProject/README.md

     prototype.main: Contains the main functionality of the application, including command handling, data loading/saving, and interaction with the OpenAI GPT-3.5 model. companies.py: Defines the Company class and initializes fake company data used by the application.

-Fake Company Data

 The companies.py file contains fake company data used for demonstration purposes.
 Each company object includes attributes such as name, status, number of meetings, and a list of example emails.
-Contributing

 Contributions to the project are welcome!
 If you have any suggestions, bug fixes, or enhancements, feel free to submit a pull request or open an issue on GitHub.
 License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
-Contact

-For any inquiries or support, please contact your_email@example.com.
+For any inquiries or support, please contact asmaskbau@gmail.com